What Is Peripheral Nerve Surgery?

 Complex nerve injuries affecting the shoulder, arm, and hand, often following trauma such as motor vehicle accidents.
 These injuries can cause significant disability and require expert assessment and reconstructive procedures.

-Birth-Related Brachial Plexus Injuries (Erb's Palsy)
+Brachial Plexus Birth Injuries (Erb's Palsy)

 Nerve injuries occurring during childbirth that may limit a child's arm movement and function.
 These conditions often require careful timing of nerve reconstruction or tendon transfer procedures for optimal outcomes.